-We may earn income from affiliate advertising links in this post.
+We may earn income from links in this post.
 Please read this Disclosure for details.

 If you’ve been reading about sargassum seaweed problems in Mexico, Florida and the Caribbean, you might be wondering which Caribbean islands are not affected by seaweed and brown algae.

 The world’s largest sargassum seaweed bloom — known as the Great Atlantic Sargassum Belt — now stretches 8850-kilometres long from West Africa to the Caribbean Sea and the Gulf of Mexico, says Science magazine.

-And while there used to be an identifiable seaweed season of May to December, sargassum seaweed is arriving earlier, staying longer and the mats of seaweed are larger in size.
+While there used to be an identifiable seaweed season of May to December, sargassum seaweed is arriving earlier, staying longer and the mats of seaweed are larger in size.

 While there’s no guarantee, if you’re planning a beach vacation and looking for Caribbean islands not affected by seaweed and Caribbean beaches without seaweed, here are some destinations to consider:

-1. Grand Anse in St. Georges, Grenada – A Caribbean Beach Without Seaweed
+1. Grand Anse in St. Georges, Grenada: A Caribbean Beach Without Seaweed

 With its organic bean-to-bar chocolate, artisanal rum plantations and mountainous interior dotted with waterfalls, there’s lots to love about the Caribbean island of Grenada without even considering its idyllic beaches.

-Even at the height of seaweed season, you’ll rarely see anything except a star fish or two in the water.
-There are lots of resorts to choose from on Grand Anse Beach, but here are a few of my favourites:
+Even at the height of seaweed season, you’ll rarely see anything except a star fish in the water.
+There are lots of resorts to choose from on Grand Anse Beach, but here are my favorites:

 2. Morne Rouge Beach on Grenada

 Morne Rouge also known as BBC Beach is less well known than Grand Anse Beach but is also rarely affected by sargassum seaweed.

 3. Grace Bay Beach in Providenciales, Turks and Caicos

-Another of the most beautiful beaches in the Caribbean, Grace Bay Beach features clear waters and powder soft sand.
+Another of the most beautiful beaches in the world, Grace Bay Beach features clear waters and powder soft sand.
 This long beach is protected by a barrier reef so is especially calm.
-The ocean bottom at Grace Bay Beach is smooth and clean.

 Grace Bay in Providenciales, Turks and Caicos is definitely a destination to consider if you’re looking for Caribbean beach without seaweed for a family, couples or group vacation.

 On the opposite coast, Long Bay Beach is known to receive some seaweed on its shores.
 It’s more of a windswept beach with dramatic wave action and has its own unique beauty.

-4. Palm Beach on Aruba, Dutch Caribbean
+4. Palm Beach in Aruba, Dutch Caribbean

 In addition to being located outside the hurricane belt, its famous beaches such as Eagle Beach, Palm Beach and Baby Beach also have the good fortune of being outside the sargassum seaweed belt.

-So, if you’ve been spending the winter imagining yourself kicking back on a lounger, sipping a tropical cocktail and floating in idyllic Caribbean waters without any brown smelly seaweed to spoil the fantasy, then consider Aruba, one of the most reliable Caribbean islands without sargassum.
+So, if you’ve been spending the winter imagining yourself kicking back on a lounger, sipping a tropical cocktail at a beach bar and floating in idyllic Caribbean waters without any brown smelly seaweed to spoil the fantasy, then consider Aruba.

 5. Playa Porto Mari on Curacao, Dutch Caribbean

 Although there are some rocks at the entry to the water, family-friendly Porto Mari has a sandy ocean bottom, gentle waves and no under currents as it’s protected by a double off-shore reef.